-But sometimes it’s useful to know what you shouldn’t be doing in order to get a better idea of what you should be doing.
+But sometimes it’s useful to know what you shouldn’t be doing too.

-With that in mind, we thought we’d give you an early Christmas present and play a game of bad investor bingo, so that, next time you’re about to hit the ‘buy’ button, you can check in here and make sure you aren’t about to do something silly.
+With that in mind, we thought we’d play a game of bad investor bingo so that, next time you’re about to hit the ‘buy’ button, you can check in here and make sure you aren’t about to do something silly.

 1. Don’t buy the news

 This is a really common tip that almost all investment geeks are familiar with.
 The problem is they rarely elaborate why it’s a bad idea and instead just repeat it over and over again, without actually explaining the logic behind the mantra.

 In short, buying the news is, as the name suggests, buying shares based on the publication of some new information about a company.

 The reason it can be an unwise thing to do is that, most of the time, investors already have a rough idea of how a company is going to perform and so any ‘news’ about that company will already be priced into its shares.